taielab/awesome-hacking-lists/README.md

 - [LDAP-Admin](https://github.com/ibv/LDAP-Admin) - LDAP Admin for Linux
 - [win-brute-logon](https://github.com/DarkCoderSc/win-brute-logon) - Crack any Microsoft Windows users password without any privilege (Guest account included)
+- [0xsp-Mongoose](https://github.com/lawrenceamer/0xsp-Mongoose) - a unique framework for cybersecurity simulation and red teaming operations, windows auditing for newer vulnerabilities, misconfigurations and privilege escalations attacks, replicate the tactics and techniques of an advanced adversary in a network.
 - [sandcat](https://github.com/felipedaragon/sandcat) - An open-source, pentest and developer-oriented web browser, using the power of Lua

 ## Perl